Mregojos/CI-CD-with-Cloud-Services/README.md

 * Tech Stack: AWS, CodePipeline

 ## Objective
-* Deploy an app using AWS Cloud Services
+* Build a CI/CD Pipeline and Deploy an app using AWS Cloud Services

 ## Tasks